February 04, 2017

 The series focused on Mario (Walker Boone) and Luigi (Tony Rosato) living with Princess Toadstool (Tracey Moore) in Dinosaur Land (sometimes called Dinosaur World).
 Unlike the game, the land was populated by cavepeople as well as dinosaurs.
 Mario often spent a lot of time trying to make the cavepeople’s lives easier by introducing modern inventions that they were currently living without, such as cars and television.
 Taking the place of Toad from the previous shows was Oogtar (voiced by Toad’s actor John Stocker), a pre-adolescent caveboy.
 The heroes were also joined by Yoshi (Andrew Sabiston), a curious child-like dinosaur with a large appetite and numerous phobias that was discovered as an egg by Luigi.
 Following the Marios to Dinosaur Land was King Koopa (Harvey Atkin) and his Koopalings (who retained their Mario 3 cartoon names): Bully (Dan Hennessey), Kooky (Michael Stark), Big Mouth (Gordon Masten), Hip and Hop (both Tara Strong), Kootie Pie (Tabitha St. Germain) and Cheatsy (James Rankin).
 Of the entire cast, only Atkin and Stocker appeared in all three Mario cartoons.
 The Cape Feather made an appearance, used primarily by Mario, and the Fire Flower returned with a new design making it resemble an orange rose.

-Super Mario World debuted on NBC on September 14, 1991.
+Super Mario World debuted on NBC on September 14, 1991, making it the second (and, so far, last) Mario show to air on Saturday mornings.
 The show’s episodes typically ran 11 minutes and were paired up with episodes from the third season of Captain N: The Game Master for a half-hour block called Captain N and the New Super Mario World.
 It was written by Kristofor Brown, Eleanor Burian-Mohr, Paul Dell, Jack Hanrahan, Phil Harnage, Perry Martin, Martha Moran, Frank Ridgeway, George Shea, Brooks Wachtel and Steven Weiss.
 The series’ theme was composed by Mark Mothersbaugh and was played over an intro animated by Canvas, Inc. The intro featured a noticeably higher quality of animation than the rest of the show, which likely suffered to the same budget cuts that plagued Captain N’s third season quality.

 The show ran for a single season of 13 episodes and was cancelled along with Captain N as NBC sought to move away from animation into more teen-oriented programming following the success of Saved by the Bell.
 It was the shortest-lived of the three Mario shows.
 World was later shown from September 1992 to September 1993 in the syndication package Captain N & The Video Game Masters along with Captain N, The Legend of Zelda and Mario Bros.
 3. From 1994-1997, World was paired up with reruns of 40 of the cartoon portions of The Super Mario Bros.
 Super Show for the syndication package Mario All-Stars (named after the compilation game that included all the original Mario console games and later World).
 All-Stars aired six days a week on the The Family Channel and on USA Network on weekdays.